thereserveforce/www.thereserveforce.com/src/content/blog/it1-bits-feb-2021.md

 **CLO Enablement**
 BLUF: Sailors should perform the Cryptographic Logon (CLO) Enablement also known as the CLO Tool Alignment on their older CAC Cards.
 Sailors who have had new CAC cards created for **brand new** accounts since August are exempt completing this process.
 Their CAC cards are already CLO enabled.

 Otherwise, this process must be completed BEFORE receiving a new CAC and must be done on an NMCI asset.
-The instructions can be found [here] (https://www.thereserveforce.com/all/it-assistance/windows/).
+The instructions can be found [here](https://www.thereserveforce.com/all/it-assistance/windows/).

 If you have received a new CAC and did not complete this, the NMCI Help Desk may be able to assist (866-843-6624).